 To apply contact your local Ministry special education team(external link).

 Centres for children who are deaf or hard of hearing

 These centres can provide education programmes and specialist services if your child is deaf or hard of hearing.
 They also employ Resource Teachers: Deaf to support deaf and hard of hearing students in mainstream schools.
 They both have residential schools, specialist early childhood education services, and resource centres that can cater for children aged 2 to 21 years old.

-Kelston Deaf Education Centre, Auckland
+Kelston Deaf Education Centre(external link), Auckland

 Supports students in the top half of the North Island.

-Van Asch Deaf Education Centre, Christchurch
+Van Asch Deaf Education Centre(external link), Christchurch

 Supports students throughout the South Island and the lower half of the North Island.